 When selling products, it's inevitable that issues will arise.
 Whether it be a damaged pallet on delivery or a complaint about an item being faulty, it's important to log all interactions about the issue to ensure it's resolved as quickly and professionally as possible.

-You can add notes to a Problem, set a Task/Recall for other users, progress them through specified statuses, and even create and add Documents for full transparency of the issue.
+You can add notes to a Problem, set a Task for other users, progress them through specified statuses, and even create and add Documents for full transparency of the issue.
 You can then report on key information about these to help better manage your products or service.

 Step 1: Choose Record for Problem

 A Problem can be logged under a Contact, Company or Opportunity.

 Open the record you wish to create the Problem underneath, then simply click the plus icon, and select Problem from the drop-down.

 A window will automatically open where you can fill out various information about the customer issue/query.

 Description: This should summarise the customer's issue or query.
 It's important to ensure it's relevant, so other users of the CRM can clearly identify and find the problem.